drawwithcode/2021-group-04/README.md

 ## Homepage

-// gif homepage con animazione e interazioni //
+// gif homepage with animation and interactions //

-The homepage has the goal to show the key elements of the website.
-First the user will see Metanoise’s logo.
-The naming *metanoise* indicates a transformation, the metamorphosis, in the path from raw data to meaning.
-The word *metanoise* is commonly used in the cybernetic contest referring to inaccurate and irrelevant data, generated in systems with a scheme based on an uncontrolled vocabulary.
-Declining this meaning inside the cognitive sphere, Metanoise represents the set of unconscious and unwanted thoughts that self-generate and create disturbing noise (discomfort).
-The animation on the background gives an idea of how the *visually mapping thoughts*, the artwork that will be generated at the end of the questions, will be.
-Thanks to this the user will have the first approach with the result of the project.
+The homepage aims to show the key elements of the site.
+First the user will see the logo, the naming metanoise indicates a transformation, metamorphosis, in the path from raw data to meaning.
+The word metanoise is commonly used in the cyber context to refer to inaccurate and irrelevant data, generated in systems with a pattern based on an uncontrolled vocabulary.
+Declining this meaning within the cognitive sphere, Metanoise represents the set of unconscious and unwanted thoughts that are self-generated and create disturbing noise (discomfort).
+The animation in the background gives an idea of what the visual mapping of thoughts will look like, the artwork that will be generated at the end of the questions.
+Thanks to this the user will have the first approach to the result of the project.

-Before accessing to the question’s page, the user will interact with two alerts.
-The first one concerns the use of data, which are temporarily collected in anonymous form and safely, only to generate parameters that will define the final artwork.
-The second alert is focused on the surrounded physic space around the user: the environment has to be quiet and comfortable.
+Before accessing the questions page, the user will interact with two warnings.
+The first concerns the use of data, which are temporarily collected anonymously and securely, only to generate the parameters that will define the final work.
+The second warning is focused on the physical space surrounding the user: the environment must be quiet and comfortable.

-When the user is ready to start can press play.
+When the user is ready to start he can press play.

 ## Questions
-The web pages dedicated to questions are the main section of the project, and it is where the user can make an experience in between a psychotherapeutic session and a confessional.
+The web pages dedicated to questions are the main section of the project, and it is where the user can have an experience somewhere between a psychotherapeutic session and a confessional.

-All the questions are grouped under five categories and they were chosen according to some consistency criteria: we didn’t want to deal with sensitive topics that could hurt someone.
+All questions are grouped in five categories and have been balanced according to some criteria of coherence: no sensitive or too thorny topics.

-Each question has been analyzed in order to establish what kind of answers it needed: some answer are articulated by using sliders, some by an answer box, and some by multiple choice.
+Each question was analysed to establish what kind of answers it needed: some answers are articulated through the use of sliders, others through an answer box, others through multiple choice.

-// gif con i tre tipi di risposta //
+// gif with the three answer types //

-The peculiarity of the question’s webpage, highlighted by a darker background color, is to be a safe section, controlled and without distraction.
-Because of this the web page doesn’t have any graphic connections with the others (homepage and archive): here the users’ attention must be as high as possible to create a strictly personal final artwork.
-The visual mapping thoughts would have to represent the image of the inner debate that these topics will raise.
+The look and feel of the question section stands out through a darker background colour communicating confidence and calmness.
+This is why the webpage has no graphic links to the others (homepage and archive): here the user's attention must be maximised to create a final, strictly personal work of art.
+The visual mapping thoughts should represent the image of the inner debate that these topics will raise.

 ## Archive

-// gif con interazioni archivio //
+// gifs with archive interactions //

 The metamorphosis is completed in the archive: a web page that collects all the images generated by the algorithm.
-Each visualizing mapping thoughts belongs to a single anonymous person.
-Therefore, the archive it is a gallery of representation of our subconscious that tells you about connections and differences between people without make it explicit.
+Each visual representation is anonymous and belongs to a single user.
+Therefore, the archive is a visualisation gallery of our subconscious that tells connections and differences between people without making them explicit.

-Metanoise takes shape when exists a place where are collected data that are usually considered ephemeral, incomplete, non-identifying, which, however, concern the emotional sphere, private thoughts and the judgments that constitute us as persons, as individual identities.
+Metanoise generates the metamorphosis by generating a place where data are collected that are usually considered ephemeral, incomplete, non-identifying, but which concern the emotional sphere, private thoughts and judgements that constitute us as persons, as individual identities.